 Depending on the factors surrounding the accident, individuals can suffer serious, life-altering injuries.
 No matter the severity of your injury, we will aggressively fight to recover the maximum compensation possible for lost wages, medical expenses, property damage, and pain and suffering.
 Count on our experienced trial lawyers to fight for you while you focus on more important things — like getting healthy.
 At The Law Offices of John Phebus, our Glendale personal injury attorneys have more than 20 years of experience guiding clients through the process of recovering money after an accident.
 After carefully investigating the accident — including visiting the accident site to preserve evidence, interviewing witnesses and reviewing your medical records — we will negotiate with the at-fault party’s insurance carrier to reach a settlement.
 If a settlement cannot be reached, we are confident in our ability to represent you in court.
 Count on us to aggressively protect your best interests.

 After a car accident, slip and fall, or other accident resulting in an injury, one of your first phone calls will be to an insurance company.
 You will file your injury claim with the insurance company of the at-fault party if you know who this party is.
 Our Glendale personal injury lawyers can help you determine the defendant, if necessary.
 A skilled attorney can also take over communications with insurance claims adjusters, who may try to convince you to settle for less than the true value of your case.
 Keep in mind that the insurance companies are in business to take money, not pay it out!
 We will not let the insurance company take advantage of you, which is exactly what most insurance companies will try to do when an accident victim is not represented by an experienced law firm.
-Hiring our personal injury lawyers in Peoria can help you maximize your financial recovery while you focus on physical healing.
+Hiring our injury attorneys can help you maximize your financial recovery while you focus on physical healing.

 Another reason to hire The Law Offices of John Phebus is because of our ability to negotiate the liens that often come with personal injury cases.
 A lien is a demand for repayment that may be placed against your personal injury case.
 Healthcare providers often pay for your medical care but they are entitled to reimbursement for part or all of your medical bills they paid for.
 Our injury attorneys will negotiate to reduce the amount you owe and can often reduce those liens by over 90%.
 This is crucial as it allows you to keep more of the settlement money for you instead of having to repay the liens.